SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

   -d '{"clientUsername":"tutorialUser","enabled":true}'
 ```

-When you execute this command, if successful the Solace messaging router will respond with contents that resembles the following:
+When you execute this command, if successful the Solace Messaging system will respond with content that resembles the following:

 ```
 {